 There’s no doubt that within data lies the potential to greatly improve customer engagement and support service, but the challenge is knowing what data to use, and when to use it.

-Being able to utilize the most relevant data, in the right moment, will help brands deliver more personalized customer experiences — and with 72% of consumers saying they’d only engage with personalized marketing messages, this could be a big win.
+Being able to utilize the most relevant data, at the right moment, will help brands deliver more personalized customer experiences — and with 72% of consumers saying they’d only engage with personalized marketing messages, this could be a big win.

 To do it, you need to have the right technology in place to integrate across all your communication channels and fetch relevant information when needed.
 This is relatively straightforward with the right APIs.
 An API allows systems to sync data between each other, so if you want to pull a customer’s Shopify order data into a Facebook Messenger conversation with them, you can.

-And with free no-code, build-you-own API services on the rise, this synchronicity is available to businesses of all sizes.
+And with free no-code, build-your-own API services on the rise, this synchronicity is available to businesses of all sizes.
 If you’re not personalizing your conversations because you don’t think you have the data capacity — think again!